-Still in the flow of the day’s happenings, I excitedly headed over by myself to the Women’s Rights National Park and Museum and Women’s Hall of Fame.
+Still, in the flow of the day’s happenings, I excitedly headed over by myself to the Women’s Rights National Park and Museum and Women’s Hall of Fame.
 This was the icing on my cake.
-The exhibits were awe inspiring and gave me a really deep appreciation of how arduous the fight for women’s rights was–and is still.
+The exhibits were awe-inspiring and gave me a really deep appreciation of how arduous the fight for women’s rights was–and is still.
 Immersed in this incredible history, I mused over the sometimes expressed contention that breastfeeding further chains women to their domestic duties and inhibits their participation in the workplace and in society where they may wish or need to be.
-Walking in the footsteps of these courageous women, I was bolstered in my feeling that this argument misses the point.
+Walking in the footsteps of these courageous women, I was bolstered by my feeling that this argument misses the point.
 It is not breastfeeding, but instead, the lack of mandated maternity leaves, workplace supports and other inequalities in this country that are prohibitive.
 The exhibits themselves provided some proof.